 How to manage seasonality of demand to increase forecasting accuracy

-- Optimise your competitiveness by forecasting seasonality of demand
+- Optimise your competitiveness by forecasting seasonal demand

 Fact: not every product in your warehouse sells at the same pace throughout the year.
 Some will experience peaks and troughs in their sales due to the coming and going of seasons and months.

 Whilst you may think this is an obvious statement to make, many businesses still struggle to forecast for seasonal highs and lows in demand, despite them happening every year.

 If you’re one of them, read on to understand more about how your can plan better for seasonal demand fluctuations and why doing so can improve your forecasting accuracy and optimise your competitiveness.

 Seasonal demand is defined as a certain time series with repetitive or predictable patterns of demand, due to re-occurring seasonal events.
 These patterns can re-occur over days, weeks, months or quarters and can make it harder for businesses to forecast future demand trends.

 Seasonal demand examples in the UK include religious festivals such as Christmas or Ramadan, annual events like Valentines Day or Bonfire Night and seasonal weather patterns, including snow in winter and a hot climate in summer, can all lead to seasonal variances in demand for many products.